cdelker/schemdraw/docs/elements/electrical.rst

 Transformers
 ------------

-Transformer elements can be generated using the :py:func:`SchemDraw.elements.transformer` function.
+Transformer elements can be generated using the :py:func:`schemdraw.elements.transformer` function.

-.. function:: SchemDraw.elements.transformer(t1=4, t2=4, core=True, ltaps=None, rtaps=None, loop=False)
+.. function:: schemdraw.elements.transformer(t1=4, t2=4, core=True, ltaps=None, rtaps=None, loop=False)

    Generate an element definition for a transformer